maswib/currency-calculator/README.md

 ## Installation

-Simply download [the latest release](https://github.com/maswib/currency-calculator/releases/download/1.0/currency-calculator.zip) and upload the zip (currency-calculator.zip) under your WordPress dashboard at **Plugins > Add New**.
-Dont't forget to activate the plugin.
+Simply download [the latest release](https://github.com/maswib/currency-calculator/releases/download/1.0/currency-calculator.zip) and upload the zip file under your WordPress dashboard at **Plugins > Add New**.
+Don't forget to activate the plugin.

 ## Usage